ssfsx17/ffpnp/readable.md

 |           | E: 1 row | Target H: 0         |
 |           |          | Effect H/V: 2/3     |

-Unaspected Magical attack against all enemies in the area, for Level \* Intellect \* 0.4 damage, plus an amount of damage equal to the difference between your current and maximum HP.
+Magical Attack, Unaspected, targeting all enemies in the area for Level \* Intellect \* 0.4 damage, plus an amount of damage equal to the difference between your current and maximum HP.
 This is added together to make one instance of damage.